 And I remember that case well.

-I mean, the the the ruling came down from the court, the attorney general of Alabama had no choice.
+I mean, the ruling came down from the court.

 The subhead is Respond to Concerns on Negative Image.

-Christian conservatives are joining liberals in calling for more government spending to combat global poverty and are urging fellow evangelicals to remember that their primary calling is a personal ministry, not politics.
+Concerned that the nation's incendiary culture wars have taken a toll on their image, Christian conservatives are joining liberals in calling for more government spending to combat global poverty and are urging fellow evangelicals to remember that their primary calling is a personal ministry, not politics.

-The national I realize many of you are in shock over this, learning what you're doing, but let me read on.
+The national, I realize many of you are in shock over this, learning what you're doing, but let me read on.

-The National Association of Evangelicals, a conservative group mostly known for its opposition to abortion and same-sex marriage, joined other religious leaders meeting in London last week to urge those attending the upcoming Group of Eight Summit in Scotland to dramatically increase aid and trade benefits to impoverished nations.
+The National Association of Evangelicals, a conservative group mostly known for its opposition to abortion and same-sex marriage, joined other religious leaders meeting in London last week to urge those attending the upcoming Group of Eight summit in Scotland to dramatically increase aid and trade benefits to impoverished nations.

-That call was made just days after the Southern Baptist Convention agreed to end a boycott of the Walt Disney Company over its gay family days at the theme parks, also to forego a proposed boycott of carnival cruise lines over gay cruises, display more understanding toward gays, and present a gentler face to the world with a campaign to baptize one million people by September 2006.
+That call was made just days after the Southern Baptist Convention agreed to end a boycott of the Walt Disney Company over its gay family days at the theme parks, also to forego a proposed boycott of carnival cruise lines over gay cruises, display more understanding toward gays, and present a gentler face to the world with a campaign to baptize 1 million people by September 2006.

 Southern Baptists seem to have been known in recent years for what we're against, said James T. Draper Jr., president of the Southern Baptist Convention's publishing arm.